CTEC3905/labs/markdown/08-lab.md

 Enter `git branch -a` to see the list of available branches.

-Now enter `git checkout css-transition` to change to the othe3r branch.
+Now enter `git checkout css-transition` to change to the other branch.

 Note how the **files in your local repository have changed**.
 Inspect the new code and run it in the browser.
 Use the guide in the readme file for this branch, and follow the links to get a Flickr API key, etc.